LearningToBurn/LearningToBurn.github.io/_lessons/Do/Introduction to Safety.md

 **Post-burn monitoring**
 Site supervision includes post burning supervision for a number of hours after operations have ceased, to ensure that all fires are fully extinguished and do not pose a risk of re-flare and wildfire outbreak.

+### Resources

+**Nutrition and hydration**
+Prescribed burning is physically demanding and adequate refreshments and rest breaks must be catered for.
+Operatives should be issued with clean drinking water and drink regularly to avoid dehydration.
+Alcoholic beverages should not be consumed prior to or during the burning operation.

+**Communication**
+Too often, communication is a last consideration.
+Communication is critical to swift and effective action when things do go wrong and personnel need help.
+_THINK – It could be YOU that is injured._

+Good communications are vital to coordinating a burn operation.
+Radio or mobile phone communications should be available to all members of the burn team.
+Check before burning that communication devices are all in working order.
+Remind staff to take handheld radios with them and have these on hand, and not leave them on the farm vehicle.
+Consider also that cellphone coverage may not be present at all times, and a backup method (radio or hand signal) is also needed.
+Communication systems which are effective in the very noisy environment created by a fire are also a vital safety tool.

+It’s essential to communicate any changes to the fire to all personnel on site, and to ensure safety of the resources and the public.

+**Equipment**
+Ensure staff have handheld suppression tools nearby at all times in case of spot fires.
+A shovel or wet sack is useful for small breakouts.
+This allows personnel to be able to respond quickly to breakouts and spot fires as they arise, mitigating the likelihood of larger escape fires developing.

+Ensure all personnel are dressed in PPE before deployment into the burn area